Available 24h

 Description

 French confetti box, early 19th century, decorated on the lid depicting a man with a rifle embracing a small girl sitting on a rock in front of a dog, with a landscape of trees and a church in the background.
 The scene is framed by an ivory-colored border with gold and red accents.
-The box is entirely made of cardboard, with two brass rings on the ends and printed and gilded paper ribbons along the edges (at the top, there is a small indentation approximately 5 cm wide).
-The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
-It is in good condition, consistent with its age.
+The box is entirely made of cardboard, with two brass rings at the ends and printed and gilded paper ribbons on the edges (at the top, there is a small indentation approximately 5 cm wide).
+The decoration is created using the verre fixé method, meaning it is an aquarelle print preserved under glass.
+In good condition, consistent with its age.
 France, early 19th century.

 These are valuable packaging for sugar-coated almonds, sold as gifts or for special occasions.
-A characteristic feature of these packages is their glass-encased decoration, reflecting the changing styles and tastes of the period.
+A characteristic feature of these packages is their glass-encased decoration, reflecting the changing styles and tastes of the era.
 Their popularity grew alongside the expansion and desire to establish a presence in confectionery markets, which were rapidly developing at the time.
-Interestingly, in confectionery production, there has always been a consistent focus on what we now commonly call packaging, prioritizing the value of the packaging itself even before its contents.
-This is evident in the use of ornaments, gilding, twisted silk ribbons, and printed milk imitating jewelry.
-Some national names that capture the essence of this phenomenon include: in Turin, the kingdom of chocolate, where Caffarel Prochet was born in 1826, and Leone in 1878.
+Interestingly, in confectionery production, great attention was always paid to what we now commonly call packaging, focusing primarily on its value even before the contents.
+This included the use of ornaments, gilding, twisted silk, and printed milk imitating precious materials.
+Here are some national names that capture the essence of this phenomenon: in Turin, the kingdom of chocolate, Caffarel Prochet was born in 1826, and Leone in 1878.
 In 1888, the Lazzaroni & Figli company was established in Saronno.
-In 1900, the SAIWA (Società Accomandita Industria Wafers Affini) was founded in Genoa, which helped spread the confectionery industry across Italy and Europe.
+In 1900, the SAIWA (Società Accomandita Industria Wafer Affini) was founded in Genoa, helping the confectionery industry to spread throughout Italy and Europe.

-Confectionery products were sold wholesale, but soon exclusive items were created for events and celebrations.
-Among these are Boite à Dragées (confetti boxes), which we present in this collection, featuring fixed verre décorations depicting romantic or rural scenes.
-Made of cardboard, they have a decorative edge with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
-All of these were produced in France between the late 18th century and the early decades of the 19th century.
+Confectionery products were sold wholesale, but soon exclusive items were created for events and celebrations; among these are Boite à Dragées (confetti boxes), which we present in this collection, featuring fixed decorations like verre sous, depicting romantic or rural scenes.
+Made of cardboard, they have a decorated edge with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
+All were produced in France between the late 18th century and the early decades of the 19th century.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few of the most important include.
-Eclectic furniture from the 19th century, which coincides with the Biedermeier style.
+Many styles characterize antique furniture, but a few of the most important can be distinguished.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco,' meaning an irregularly developed pearl.
-These were highly decorative, luxurious furniture pieces designed to shine with splendor and play a significant role in opulence.
-They used rare, carefully selected materials to emphasize the grandeur of these items.
+The Baroque style, derived from the Portuguese word barocco—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

 Lion paws, eagle heads – these are common features in Renaissance style furniture.
 Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian or French creators.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture production was perceived differently, so each style had its own unique character in a given nation.
-This is very important, especially when searching for a luxurious antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of antique-style furniture is originality.
-And this is ultimately crucial from the customer's perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of vintage antique furniture is originality.
+And this is ultimately crucial from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details